ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 Operations on lists are provided by the [`List`](/api/List.html) module.
 The `List.append` function, which concatenates two lists, can also be used as an operator with the symbol `@`.

 There are symbols of special importance with respect to lists:
-- The empty list is written `[]`, has type `'a list'`, and is pronounced "nil."
+- The empty list is written `[]`, has type `'a list'`, and is pronounced “nil.”
-- The list constructor operator, written `::` and pronounced “cons”, is used to add a value at the head of a list.
+- The list constructor operator, written `::` and pronounced “cons,” is used to add a value at the head of a list.

 Together, they are the basic means to build a list and access the data it stores.
 For instance, here is how lists are built by successively applying the cons (`::`) operator.
 ```ocaml